 High Performance Learning

-Using the research-based High Performance Learning approach helps us to systematically build the cognitive competencies that lead a young person to thrive not only academically in school but also provides our students with the skills and attributes they will require to be successful in higher education and their future careers.
+In summer 2022 The School of Research Science became a High Performance Learning World Class School.
+As part of this community of outstanding educational establishments, we use a research-based HPL approach to help us systematically build the cognitive competencies in our students that lead a young person to thrive not only academically in school but also provides our students with the skills and attributes they will require to be successful in higher education and their future careers.

 We embed the HPL philosophy throughout all phases at our school.
 We never tell our students they cannot achieve; it is just they are not doing it yet but with practice and perseverance it will happen.